 Since I have a larger flock I will put any cracked, broken, or heavily soiled eggs into a glass mason jar and store them in my refrigerator.
 Once a week I will scramble the eggs up and take them out to my hens.

 My chickens love scrambled eggs and it’s funny how they always seem to know I am bringing some out.
 They run around my legs as I am walking to the coop just so they can be the first to snag a treat.

 Hot scrambled eggs on a frigid cold winter morning is a great way to warm up your hens.

 When you are homesteading it is important to think outside the box.

-This outlook can help you find new uses for worn out things that you may normally throw away.
-“Use it up, wear it out and make do” will go a long way to saving money and becoming more self-sufficient homesteader.
+This outlook can help you find new uses for worn-out things that you may normally throw away.
+“Use it up, wear it out and make do” will go a long way to saving money and becoming a more self-sufficient homesteader.

 Do you have any simple homesteading tips that have helped you?
 Leave a comment below, I would love to hear from you!

 More Homesteading Resources: